MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ```

 > [!NOTE]
-> This property must be set before App Center start.
-If the method is not called before start every time, the update track is by default public.
+> This property can only be updated before the `MSAppCenter.start` method call.
+Changes to the update track are not persisted when the application process restarts, thus if the property is not always updated before the `MSAppCenter.start` call, it will be public, by default.

 After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.